-The idea of comfort resonates throughout your engagement photography.
+The idea of comfort resonates throughout your Tulsa engagement photography.
 As we’ll see throughout this blog post, the 5 tips we are discussing today all tie together.
 By finding a location you are familiar with, your comfort level naturally increases.
-Below we’ll go over three areas where comfort is important.
+Below we’ll go over the two primary areas where comfort is important.

 Comfort in Clothing

 Clothing is a HUGE part of your engagement session.
-We’ll go more in depth on clothing soon, but it is important to consider the comfort level of your clothing.
+We’ll go more in depth on clothing in our next segment, “Dress for Success”, but it is important to consider the comfort level of your clothing.
 If the clothing you are wearing is uncomfortable, that discomfort will show in your photos.
 Subtle details are often what make or break a great image.
-If you are uncomfortable in your outfits, small winces and head-tilts will give it away.
+If you are uncomfortable in your outfits, small winces and slight head-tilts will give it away.
 On the contrary, outfit choices that are comfortable and stylish lead to a confidence that shows through into your engagement photos.

 Comfort in Your Photographer

 This is one of those areas where your instincts are often the right choice.
 Our engagement photography clients know our work, trust our guidance, and want the most out of their engagement photos.
 By taking the time to invest in yourself, and your engagement photographer, you are already lightyears ahead of most couples prior to taking engagement pictures.
 This drive is the same we feel when connecting with our engagement and wedding clients.
 We want you to have the best, and at the same time, we want you to be comfortable with who you choose to photograph your engagement and especially wedding photos.

 From an insiders perspective on the photography industry, here are a few things to keep in mind;